Skip to content

 managed

-This is the default.
-Sounding provisions a temporary datastore for the run before the app lifts, using sails-sqlite and storing files under .tmp/db.
+managed is the default.
+Sounding provisions a temporary datastore before the app lifts, using sails-sqlite and storing files under .tmp/db.

 external

-Sounding validates and uses a separately managed test datastore, such as a dedicated Postgres instance.
+Use external when a separate process manages the test datastore, such as a dedicated Postgres instance.

 identity